flexmonster/pivot-puppeteer/README.md

 **Note:** In this version of the project, Flexmonster is included from npm.
 Switch to the [master](https://github.com/flexmonster/pivot-puppeteer/tree/master) branch if you want to include Flexmonster from our CDN.

-## Usage
+## Related Flexmonster docs
-For more details on usage, see [our documentation](https://www.flexmonster.com/doc/export-and-print/#!export-without-browser).
+- [Export the report](https://www.flexmonster.com/doc/export-and-print/) — learn more about export in Flexmonster.